yousef-awad/copilot-more/README.md

 ## Ethical Use
 - Respect the GitHub Copilot terms of service.
-- Minimize the use of the models for non-coding purposes.
+- Only use the API for coding tasks.
 - Be mindful of the risk of being banned by GitHub Copilot for misuse.